kevinzhu822/PhoneNumberLookup/README.md

-In both cases, the `phoneNumber` field (and `countryCode` if provided) will be included in the response object with the original input value provided by the user.
+In both cases, the `phoneNumber` field (and `countryCode` if provided) will be included in the response object with the original input value(s) provided by the user.